-Maintaining a Safe Environment at Peacehaven Community School - Knife Arch
+Maintaining a Safe Environment: Knife Arch Screening

-As you may be aware, all local schools are collaborating closely with the East Sussex Police to educate, inform, and safeguard our young people from the risks associated with knife and weapon-related crimes.
-As part of this initiative, we have been conducting workshops for students across all year groups, led by the police, to address the increasing concern around young people carrying knives.
-These workshops also emphasise the serious dangers and consequences of carrying such weapons.
+As you may know, local schools are working closely with the Sussex Police to educate and safeguard our young people from the risks associated with knife and weapon-related crimes.

-On Thursday 14 November, a Knife Arch will be installed inside the school from 8.15am.
-Students will be asked to walk through the arch and, if any potentially dangerous items are detected, students may be subject to a bag search.
-In the event of such a search, parents/carers will be informed.
+On Tuesday 1 July, a knife arch will be installed inside the school from 8:15 AM.
+Students will be asked to walk through the arch.
+If any potentially dangerous items are detected, students may be subject to a bag search, and parents/carers will be informed if such a search occurs.

-Please note that there is no specific issue with knife crime at Peacehaven Community School.
-However, in light of recent national news, this is an important preventive measure and we would like to thank East Sussex Police for their continued support.
-We also appreciate the cooperation of parents and carers in working together to educate and protect our young people.
+We want to reassure you that there is no specific issue with knife crime at Peacehaven Community School.
+This measure is a preventive step in light of recent national news, and we are grateful for the continued support from Sussex Police.
+We also appreciate your cooperation in working together to educate and protect our young people.

-We would also like to reassure you that we are aware that students with Special Educational Needs may need a different experience going through the Arch and those students will be supported by the SEND team if needed.
+We understand that students with Special Educational Needs may require a different experience when going through the arch.
+Our SEND team will provide support to those students as needed.